Jewish Rituals and Practices

 What are Jewish religious practices?

-Jewish rituals and religious observances are grounded in Jewish law (halakhah, lit. "the path one walks."
+In Judaism, rituals and religious observances are grounded in Jewish law (halakhah, lit. "the path one walks."
 An elaborate framework of divine mitzvot, or commandments, combined with rabbinic laws and traditions, this law is central to Judaism.
 (Also see Jewish beliefs)

 Halakhah governs not just religious life, but daily life, from how to dress to what to eat to how to help the poor.
 Observance of halakhah shows gratitude to God, provides a sense of Jewish identity and brings the sacred into everyday life.